aknopov/xml-comparator/README.md

 ```
 that return a list of detected differences between two XML samples.
 Comparison can be stopped on the first occasion - `stopOnFirst=true`.
 The second form takes a list of RegEx strings to be used as a filter for ignored differences.

 Each entry in the returned list contains the XML path to the node like  `..., path='/note/to[0]'`.
-Path elements might contain the zero-based index of an element in the siblings list.
+Path elements might contain zero-based index of an element in the siblings list.

 When a difference in children elements is detected, the message has the form `Children differ: counts 3 vs 4 (diffs: ...)` where the first number is the count of children in the first sample.
 Mismatched child elements in the `diffs` list have two numbers.
 The first, in square brackets, is the index in the sibling nodes list.